 Our Race Equality Action Plan includes information on how we developed our approach, how we listened and responded to the concerns of our Black, Asian and Minority Ethnic staff and student communities and how we will monitor and be held accountable for outcomes.
-We recognise that we are at the start of this process and that our approach to race equality will continuously evolve and develop, underpinned by the REC five fundamental
+It is underpinned by the REC five fundamental principles:

 - Racial inequalities are a significant issue within higher education.
 Racial inequalities are not necessarily overt, isolated incidents.
 Racism is an everyday facet of UK society and racial inequalities manifest themselves in everyday situations, processes and behaviours.

 - UK higher education cannot reach its full potential unless it can benefit from the talents of the whole population and until individuals from all ethnic backgrounds can benefit equally from the opportunities it affords.